 Information is valuable.
 There are many adversaries who would benefit from having access to your organisation’s information.
 Have you identified critical information of which the confidentiality, integrity and availability is essential to the function of your organisation?
 Consider not only the value of individual records but also the aggregated value of your information holdings.

-What would a serious cyber incident cost your organisation?
+What would a serious cyber security incident cost your organisation?

 A cyber security incident could affect business continuity.
 Good cyber security can help avoid direct costs of remediation activities, but also indirect costs such as downtime, lost productivity, and loss of reputation and consumer confidence in your organisation.
 If information such as customer records, financial data and intellectual property were stolen, could you quickly and accurately determine what was lost?
 What if you had to take a system offline to conduct a forensic or legal investigation?